Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 Tora don't understand, his wings fluttered, and Poppi mirrored his movements, "_Why?
 Why did sword break?_"

-Mòrag thought, "Perhaps it was just... down here too long."
+Mòrag hypothesized, "Perhaps it was just... down here too long."

 Zeke cannot believe, "**You're bloody kidding me, right?
 After we trudged ALL the way down here?**"

 "It's OK!"
-Rex reassured with confidence.
-He already knew where the sword was.
+Rex reassured them full of confidence.
+The sword was always in his heart, he believed.

-But not Nia, "How can it be OK?
+But Nia can't fathom, "How can it be OK?
 Pyra's one true sword just broke!"

 "This was never about the sword. **We have everything we need!**"